planningcenter/pco-release-action/deploy/README.md

 - Auto-merge capability to automatically update a new release in all repos that depend on the library
 - Clear failure reports tell which repos failed to update and why.
+- Support consumer repositories that use Bun as their package manager (via `upgrade_command` property in `.pco-release.config.yml`)

 ## Usage